 Thanks to their varied weights and textures, these fabrics can be challenging to work with when using a standard presser foot.
 These materials are slippery and bulky, which makes it hard to keep them in place with a standard presser foot.
 A walking foot is just what your machine needs to make this process easier for you.
 The walking foot’s teeth will feed them through your machine without a hitch!
 You won’t have to worry about slipping or sliding when using a walking foot for heavy-duty projects.

-But as soon as I change the presser foot and use a walking foot for this material I don’t have such problems anymore and stitches look nice on both sides.
+But as soon as I change the presser foot and use a walking foot for this material I don’t have such problems anymore and the stitches look nice on both sides.

 The same thing is happening if I sew velvet without a walking foot.